e10v/tea-tasting/README.md

 The `Experiment` class defines the parameters of an A/B test: metrics and a variant column name.
 There are two ways to define metrics:

 - Using keyword parameters, with metric names as parameter names and metric definitions as parameter values, as in example above.
-- Using the first argument `metrics` which accepts metrics if a form of dictionary with metric names as keys and metric definitions as values.
+- Using the first argument `metrics` which accepts metrics in a form of dictionary with metric names as keys and metric definitions as values.

 By default, **tea-testing** assumes that A/B test variant is stored in a column named `"variant"`.
 You can change it using the `variant` parameter of the `Experiment` class.